-Here are some of the key points to consider when you are going to stay for your internship in Germany.
+Here are some of the key points to consider when you are going to stay for interning in Germany.

-Book your flights as soon as you get your visa approval.
+Book your flights to Germany as soon as you get your visa approval.

-So book your flight with some buffer time in mind.
-You don’t want to land in a foreign country in the middle of the night where you don’t speak the language.
+- Book your flight with some buffer time in mind.
+You don’t want to land in a foreign country where you don’t speak the language in the middle of the night.

 If you plan to travel by train after your arrival in Germany, I would recommend buying train tickets after arrival in Germany.
 Booking in advance may cause unnecessary trouble if your flight is delayed or you don’t know the exact exit for the train.